ImageMagick/Usage-Markdown/morphology/index.md

 This can thus be used to make the matching pixels brighter, even when the 'origin' pixel is not in the 'background' set.

-For example, lets repeat the corner-find example from above but with a 50% grey version of the shape.
+For example, let's repeat the corner-find example from above but with a 50% grey version of the shape.

 ~~~
 convert man.gif   -evaluate multiply 0.5   man_grey.gif